johann-solo/oliveandmango.github.io/site/content/blog/2019-05-10-26-blueberry-pancake-breakfast-casserole.md

 </br>
 </br>

 Another great thing about this baked pancake French toast is that it’s loaded with protein and it’s not just cause it’s got 6 eggs in it either, although that does add quite a bit of protein to it.
 The pancakes are made from Bob’s Red Mill Protein Pancake & Waffle Mix.
-It is a protein-packed whole grain mix that's easy to make.
+Bob’s Red Mill offers the largest lines of organic whole grain foods.
+All of their products are certified Kosher and made with ingredients grown from non-GMO seeds including this mix.
 It’s packed with a hearty 15 grams of protein per serving!
 This wholesome Protein Pancake & Waffle Mix is easy to prepare–the only ingredient you need from your kitchen is water.
 Featuring their own stone-ground whole wheat pastry flour, whey and pea proteins, and sweet cream buttermilk, it's the perfect recipe for a satisfying breakfast or snack that will fuel your body and keep hunger at bay.
 </br>
 </br>
 ![Blueberry Pancake Breakfast Casserole](/images/uploads/2019_05_10_26_blueberry_pancake_breakfast_casserole_3.jpg)